clktmr/n64/README.md

 # Go on Nintendo 64

-Develop applications for the Nintendo64 in pure Go.
+Develop applications for the Nintendo 64 in pure Go.
 Builds upon embeddedgo, which adds a minimal rtos to the runtime via GOOS=noos.

 ## Prerequisites